LightningCreations/lclib/doc/SpecialObjectTypes.md

 Additionally, all of `t<a`, `a<t`, `t>a`, `a>t`, `a==t`, `t==a`, `t!=a`, `a!=t`, `t<=a`, `a<=t`, `t>=a`, `a>=t`, `(t<=>a)` shall all be supported if `T{a}` is a well-formed expression (otherwise they are optionally supported).
 The comparison operators shall form a strong order if all values of the type of a can be represented as a value of `T`, otherwise it may form a week order, or even a partial order (for example, if `a` has a floating-point type that supports NaN values).

 Finally, the results of arithmetic operations should be consistent.
 That is, if `u` is positive, `t+u>t` should be true, unless the result of `t+u` cannot be represented as a value of type `t`.

-If the result of any of the following expressions is not representable as a value of `T`, the expression is optionally-supported and it is implementation-defined
+If the result of any of the expressions is not representable as a value of `T`, the expression is optionally-supported and the result is implementation-defined.

 All integral types, except bool satisfy this constraint.

-If all operands to any of the operators defined by either *StrictNumeric* and *Numeric* are constant expressions, then the operator shall be a constant expression.
+If all operands to any of the operators, aside from an assignment operator, defined by either *StrictNumeric* and *Numeric* are constant expressions, then the operator shall be a constant expression.